msillano/tuyaDAEMON/Tuya_cloud_API/readme.md

 ---

-### notes on OpenAPI V2.0
+### notes on Tuya OpenAPI V2.0

-The tuyaAPI v.
+The OpenAPI v.
 2.0 introduces two new abstraction levels for device management: standard devices and "code".
 Standard devices are categorized by their function set using common codes.
 This allows the creation of maps also for devices that are not Tuya natives but can still be controlled using the tuyaAPI.

 Additionally, the tuyaAPI v.
 2.0 introduces the concept of space and subspace for defining the spatial location of devices.
 Spaces represent large areas, such as a home or office, while subspaces represent smaller areas within a space, such as a living room or bedroom.
 This device spatial definition, in conjunction with 'groups' (association for devices from the same space and same category), allows for more granular control over device operation and enables the creation of more complex automation scenarios.